The Igba Nkwu ‘List’

 During the igba nkwu ceremony, families and well-wishers give gifts to the couple, and it is also an opportunity for the bride’s parents to shower their daughter with lots of gifts to show their love.
 Typical ‘igba nkwu’ gifts from parents include kitchen-ware and cooking utensils for her new home.

 Here’s a VIDEO of an Igba Nkwu Ceremony.
-I like that this video is unscripted and not edited – watch it to see how the real thing is.
+I like that this video is unscripted and not edited – watch it see what goes on during the Igba Nkwu ceremony.

 #5: Visitation from Bride’s Family (Bia Malu Ulo)